- Jun 16, 2020

 It is essential to take care of yourself, and your mental health during these stressful times.
 Mental health can significantly impact your physical health too.
 It can lead to the development of cardiovascular diseases.
 However, reaching out for mental health services can ironically be detrimental to African-American people’s mental health.
 There is a lack of other black people in this field, to better understand the needs and the experiences of their community members.
 There is a lack of access to these services.
 Even if there is access to these services, there are biases within the practitioner’s assistance.
 Like a black person with a minor mental health issue will be assumed to have a much more major one, also because of a lack of awareness and limited research on their mental health.
 It can be extremely challenging to find services that meet your expectations and needs.
 Before diving into that, how can you cope with these tough times?
 Are there any special services available for that?

 This is helpful, in terms of moving past your past traumatic experiences, by discussing it with your therapist.
 Once the therapist decides which memory to focus on, the EMDR therapy can proceed.
 It can drastically change how you view yourself, or your life in terms of the past, the present and the future.
 This could be extremely beneficial for those undergoing the trauma or the stress associated with racism in society.
-To benefit from EMDR therapy as soon as possible, book an appointment here.
+To benefit from EMDR therapy as soon as possible, book an appointment here in our EMDR Therapy & Services page.

 Just in case you do not feel comfortable physically going to a therapist’s office, or feel too anxious to discuss such heavy topics face-to-face, there is an option to do it via a phone call, within the comfort of your home, or wherever you prefer to be.
 This can help with stress management, anger management, relationship issues, and substance abuse, to name but a few.
 You can set up an appointment for teletherapy with MindShift Psychological Services right away.